Marat Safin: Post-retirement career

 Since retirement Safin has been an official for the Russian Tennis Federation and a member of the Russian Olympic Committee.
-In 2011, he began playing at the ATP Champions Tour.
+In 2011, he began playing on the ATP Champions Tour.

 In December 2011, Safin was elected to the Russian Parliament as a member of Vladimir Putin's United Russia Party, representing Nizhny Novgorod.
 On 25 May 2017, he voluntarily resigned from the position.

-In spring of 2025 Safin began coaching ATP player Andrey Rublev.
+In the spring of 2025, Safin began coaching ATP player Andrey Rublev.

 Personal life

 In a 2008 interview with USA Today, Safin identified himself as a Muslim, stating, "I'm Russian, but I'm 100% Muslim.
 All the Muslim people are passionate, stubborn.
 We have hot blood."
-However, ten years later in an interview for Alexander Golovin of Sports.Ru, he stated that although he believes something had created the world he doesn't really believe in a personal God.
+Ten years later in an interview for Alexander Golovin of Sports.Ru, he stated that although he believes something had created the world he does not really believe in a personal God.